 In 2019, in the British Columbia Legislature a bill was tabled to stop the “Spring Forward” and “Fall Back” time changes.
 Instead, the bill proposes that they stay on Daylight Saving Time.

-Now, Ontario has joined the charge to end the changing of clocks.
+In 2021, Ontario joined the charge to end the changing of clocks.

 The Time Amendment Act

 Soon we will follow the bi-annual tradition of changing our clocks.
 Ontarian’s are sick of this outdated practice that comes with serious consequences for our health.
 My new bill would end this practice.
 Let’s work together with our neighbours and stop wasting time. #onpoli pic.twitter.com/fEuW1hjpZa

 Jeremy Roberts, MPP for Ottawa West – Nepean, has tabled Bill 214, the Time Amendment Act, to end the semi-annual of changing clocks across Ontario.
 CTV has confirmed that the bill has already passed second reading in the legislature with the support of the government.

 The bill would give the Ontario’s Attorney General (AG) the discretion of when to make the permanent change.
 The AG would only bring this act into motion in coordination with the neighbouring jurisdictions, including New York and Quebec because it sure would be odd if we were an hour different from the rest of the Eastern Time zone for half the year!

 On Sunday, March 13th at 2am, the clocks spring ahead ONE HOUR to Daylight Saving Time (DST).
 This is that annoying time of year when you lose an hour of sleep.
 In November, we get that hour back as we will fall back to Standard Time unless the governments decide to stay on DST.

 But, is DST the time we should stay on?
 Or should we stick with Standard Time?

 Why did we start changing the clocks, anyway?